doseishan/tachibanasoft/privacy.md

 Purpose of using personal information
 　We may use it for confirmation of customer's request and purchase information etc, improvement of application quality and service.
-　When dealing with requests from customers within the application, Although there are cases where you posted in the update information that the service content itself was improved In that case, it means that it is a request from a specific customer unless there is consent of the customer.

 About ad delivery
 　In the application, we use admob advertisement.